An extreme sports star skydiving for the opening ceremony of a golf event in California died when he struck a tree.

 The authorities were not able to remove him from the tree, and Roner was pronounced dead at the scene.

-The other skydivers landed safely on the golf course in Squaw Valley, home of the ski resort that hosted the 1960 Winter Olympics.
+The other skydivers landed safely on the golf course in Squaw Valley, that hosted the 1960 Winter Olympics.

 Roner, a professional skier and avid BASE jumper, was known for being part of Nitro Circus, an MTV show centred around freestyle motocross rider Travis Pastrana and his crew of extreme sports athlete friends.